-If you live in the US please join our US family Facebook page.
-This group is for US Syngap1 families and caregivers who would like to exchange tips and resources on how to best care for their loved one in the US.
+Please join our family Facebook group.
+This group is for Syngap1 families and caregivers who would like to exchange tips and resources on how to best care for their loved one in the US.
 We will discuss access to services by state, education tips, medication, therapies, treatments, support systems, family meetups, Syngap Research Fund's updates, and more.
-US Support group Facebook.com/groups/SyngapResearchFund/

-If you would like to talk to another family, one on one, to share experiences and ask all of your questions in a more personal way, please contact us by emailing Virginie our Patient Engagement Coordinator at firstname.lastname@example.org and she will put you in touch with a family ambassador.
+If you would like to talk to another family, one on one, to share experiences and ask all of your questions in a more personal way, please contact us by emailing Lauren, our operations manager and family support coordinator, at firstname.lastname@example.org and she will put you in touch with a family ambassador.

 Each state offers different programs to support people with special needs and their families.
 If you need help finding resources in your state, we recommend that you contact your local chapter of Family Voices.
 They are dedicated to helping special needs families navigate the healthcare system to gain access to the best services.
 Familyvoices.org